-Have you ever heard of budget billing?
+Have you ever heard of budget billing for your utility bills?

 I may be the only one, but I had never heard of budget billing until I saw it on my electric company’s website.

-On the surface, it looked like the electric company was offering a valuable service at no extra cost.
+However, the more I looked into my utility company’s budget billing offering, it looked like the electric company was offering a valuable service at no extra cost.
 It almost sounded too good to be true.

-Budget Billing Really Is Free!
+Budget Billing Really Can Be Free

 However, after a bit more thought it does make sense why utility companies would offer this service for free.

-If someone can’t come up with $1,000 in a pinch, what makes you think people can handle an unexpectedly high power bill for a hot summer month of air conditioning or a freezing cold winter month in Minnesota?
+If someone can’t come up with $1,000 in a pinch, what makes you think people can handle an unexpectedly high power bill for a hot summer month where the air conditioning ran almost non-stop or a freezing cold winter month in Minnesota?